-- (A) Listing.
-PLFA cables installed in buildings must be listed. - (C) Plenum Spaces.
-Plenum rated FPLP cables are permitted in plenum spaces as described in 300.22(C).
-Figure 760-18
+(C) Plenum Spaces.
+Plenum rated FPLP cables are permitted in plenum spaces as described in 300.22(C). ► Figure 760-23

 (H) Other Building Locations.
 The following cables are permitted to be installed in building locations other than the locations covered in 770.113(B) through (H):

 - (1) Types FPLP, FPLR, and FPL cables

 - (2) Types FPLP, FPLR, and FPL cables installed in:

 - a.
 Plenum communications raceways

 - b.
 Plenum cable routing assemblies

 - c.
 Riser communications raceways

 - d.
 Riser cable routing assemblies

 - e.
 General-purpose communications raceways

 - f.
 General-purpose cable routing assemblies

-- (3) Types FPLP, FPLR, and FPL cables installed in a raceway of a type recognized in Chapter 3
+- (3) Types FPLP, FPLR, and FPL cables installed within a raceway of a type recognized in Chapter 3

+▶ Figure 760-23

 760.136 Separation from Power Conductors

-- (A) General.
-Power-limited fire alarm conductors must not be placed in any enclosure, raceway, or cable with conductors of electric light, power, or Class 1 circuits. - (B) Separated by Barriers.
+(A) General.
+Power-limited fire alarm conductors aren't permitted to be placed in any enclosure, raceway, or cable with conductors of electric light, power, or Class 1 circuits.

+(B) Separated by Barriers.
 If separated by a barrier, power-limited fire alarm circuits are permitted with electric power conductors.

+Author's Comment:

-- Separation is required to prevent a fire or shock hazard that can occur from a short between the fire alarm circuit and the higher-voltage circuits. - (D) Associated Systems Within Enclosures.
-Power-limited fire alarm conductors can be mixed with electric light, power, and Class 1 circuit conductors in enclosures where these other conductors are introduced solely for connection to the same equipment, and: - (1) A minimum of 1⁄4 in. separation is maintained from the power-limited fire alarm cable conductors. - (G) Other Applications.
-Power-limited fire alarm circuit conductors must be separated by not less than 2 in. from insulated conductors of electric light, power, or Class 1 circuits unless: - (1) Electric light, power, Class 1 circuit conductors, or power-limited fire alarm circuit conductors, are in a raceway or in metal-sheathed, metal-clad, nonmetallic-sheathed, or underground feeder cables.
-Figure 760-19
+Separation is required to prevent a fire or shock hazard that can occur from a short between the fire alarm circuit and the higher-voltage circuits.
+(D) Associated Systems Within Enclosures.
+Power-limited fire alarm conductors can be mixed with electric light, power, and Class 1 circuit conductors in enclosures where these other conductors are introduced solely for connection to the same equipment, and: (1) A minimum of 1/4 in. separation is maintained from the powerlimited fire alarm cable conductors.
+(G) Other Applications.
+Power-limited fire alarm circuit conductors must be separated by not less than 2 in. from insulated conductors of electric light, power, or Class 1 circuits unless: Electric light, power, Class 1 circuit conductors, or power-limited fire alarm circuit conductors, are within a raceway or in metal-sheathed, metal-clad, nonmetallic-sheathed, or underground feeder cables.
+Figure 760-24